Boxylmer/SorptionModels.jl/docs/src/index.md

 # SorptionModels.jl

-*Get more out of your solubility data*
+*Get more out of your sorption data*

-SorptionModels.jl provides a number of models which describe solubility in polymers, as well as various analyses you can perform to extract information from your models once they are fit to experimental data.
+SorptionModels.jl provides a number of models and which describe solubility in polymers, as well as various analyses you can perform to extract information from your models once they are fit to experimental data.

 ## Using this package